waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
+  {
+    "name": "tenantId",
+    "type": "string",
-tenantId - The ID of the tenant to be deleted.
+    "description": "The ID of the tenant to be deleted."
+  }
+]

 ---